PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <br>
 3. <a href="https://github.com/openMF/mifos-mobile/pull/1929" >PR #1929: Fixes background color of Passcode with the theme</a>
 <br>
-4. <a href="https://github.com/openMF/mifos-mobile/pull/1912" >PR #1912: Fixes Scrolling when in landscope mode</a>
+4. <a href="https://github.com/openMF/mifos-mobile/pull/1912" >PR #1912: Fixes Scrolling in landscape mode</a>
 <br>
 5. <a href="https://github.com/openMF/mifos-mobile/pull/1910" >PR #1910: Fixes App Crash when orientation is changed to landscape mode</a>
 <br>